AnasEL-Youssefi/azure-webapp/README.md

-🚀 Azure Web App Deployment (via GitHub Actions)
+# 🚀 Azure Web App Deployment (via GitHub Actions)

 This project automatically deploys to Azure Web App using GitHub Actions whenever changes are pushed to the main branch.

-🧩 Workflow File

-The deployment workflow is defined in:
+# The deployment workflow is defined in:

 .github/workflows/azure-webapps-node.yml

-⚙️ Setup Instructions
+#  Setup Instructions

 Create an Azure Web App